pupilfirst/pupilfirst/docs/users/students.md

 In addition to editing a student's details, you can switch to the _Actions_ tab which lists the actions that you can take on a student:

 **Course Certificates**<br/>
 This will list all the certificates that the student has earned in the course.
 You can view each certificate by clicking on the certificate ID.
-You can issue certificate from here and also revoke a certificate if needed.
+You can issue a certificate from here and also revoke a certificate if needed.

 **Has this student dropped out?**<br/>
 If you click the _Dropout Student_ button, the student will lose _all_ access to the course.
 Unlike students whose access to a course ended on a certain date, students who are marked as dropped out will not be able to access course content, or their own work within a course.
 The course will still be displayed on their dashboard page (marked as _Dropped Out_), but they will not be able to access its curriculum.

 ## Inactive students

 Students whose access to a course has ended by being part of ended cohort or who were marked as dropped out will be hidden from the main list of (active) students.
-To see these inactive students, select the _ended_ and _dropped_ status filter from the _Multiselect Dropdown_ filter at the top of the students page.
+To see these inactive students, select the _ended_ and _dropped_ status filter from the filter at the top of the students page.

 Inactive students can be reactivated by moving to a cohort that is not ended or reactivating a dropped out student from the _Actions_ tab.